rapid7/le_node/README.md

 ## Buffer & Connection Issues

-If there’s a problem with the connection, entries will be buffered to a max of 60 entries.
+If there’s a problem with the connection, entries will be buffered to a max of 100 entries by default.
 After that, error events will be emitted when trying to log further.
 If the buffer drains, normal logging can resume.
-If `console` is true, these log entries will still pass through there, but they will not make it to LogEntries.
+If `console` is true, these log entries will still display there, but they will not make it to LogEntries.

+You can adjust the maximum size of the buffer with the `bufferSize` option.
+You’ll want to raise it if you’re dealing with very high volume (either a high number of logs per second, or when log entries are unusually long on average).
+Outside of these situations, exceeding the max buffer size is more likely an indication of creating logs in a synchronous loop (which seems like a bad idea).

 If the connection fails, it will retry with an exponential backoff for several minutes.
 If it does not succeed in that time, an error is emitted.
 A ‘ban’ will